dinalzein/pytorch-CycleGAN-and-pix2pix/README.md

   |   | - valA
   |   | - valB
 ```
-where ortho images placed under A and maps placed under B.
+where ortho images placed under A and maps placed under B. Note that the text annotations files are only in trainB and valB where they consist of polygonal annotations for the named entities in maps.

 ## Prerequisites
 - Linux or macOS